 The inflation rate provides an aggregate measure of the rate of change in the prices of goods and services in the economy.
-The Republic measures the inflation rate by the percentage change between two periods in the consumer price index, or "CPI", unless otherwise specified.
-The CPI is based on a basket of goods and services identified by the Dominican Central Bank or "Central Bank" that reflects the pattern of consumption of Dominican households.
+The Republic measures the inflation rate by the percentage change in the consumer price index, or "CPI".
+The annual average percentage change in the CPI is calculated by comparing the average index for a twelve-month period against the average index for the immediately preceding twelve-month period.
+The CPI is based on a basket of goods and services identified by the Dominican Central Bank or the "Central Bank" that reflects the pattern of consumption of Dominican households.
 The price for each good and service that makes up the basket is weighted according to its relative importance in order to calculate the CPI.
-The annual percentage change in the CPI is calculated by comparing the index as of a specific December against the index for the immediately preceding December.
-The annual average percentage change in the CPI is calculated by comparing the average index for a twelve-month period against the average index for the immediately preceding twelve-month period.
 The Republic does not compile statistics to calculate a producer price index or a wholesale price index, which are other indices often used to measure the rate of inflation.